 Did you get married?

 If you got married this year, congratulations!
 In terms of taxes, marriage could mean big changes.
-First, your filing status has changed and you now have the option of filing jointly with your spouse.
-Filing a joint return means a standard deduction worth $24,800.

 - Student loan interest